UT-SysML/EnerTune/README.md

 Run each system at 5 load levels (25% to 125% load).
 In `systems/`, there is a directory per system: EnerTune, FGD, GPULets, ParvaGPU, and Usher.

-For each baseline (other than EnerTune), run the following:
+For each baseline, run the following:
 ```
 $ cd systems/{baseline} # either fgd, gpulets, parva, usher
 $ cd load-{load_level} # either 25, 50, 75, 100, or 125
 $ load-{load_level}-{baseline}.sh
 ```

-For EnerTune, there a few different scripts to run to get E2E results depending on the metric we are optimizing for: power, energy, or carbon.
-For each, we have different scripts to run.
+For EnerTune, run the following:

 ```
 $ cd systems/ener-tune/{optimization_metric} # power, energy, or carbon
 $ cd load-{load_level} # either 25, 50, 75, 100, or 125
-$ ./gpu0.sh
-$ ./gpu1.sh
-$ ./gpu2.sh
-$ ./gpu3.sh
+$ load-{load_level}-et-{optimization_metric} # power, energy, or carbon
 ```
-Please note, you should open each bash script and uncomment the job mix you want to get data for.
-Moreover, view the comment next to each job mix in the `mixes()` bash array, and update the frequency variable `freq` in the bash script depending on the job mix you are going to run.

 If running smoothly, you will see the following
 ```